AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-page-repository-view.md

     ![](images/folder-navigation-panel.png){align="left"}

-- **Breadcrumbs**: Indicates the current path within the repository, showing the hierarchy of folders leading to your current folder.
+- **Breadcrumbs**: Indicates the current path within the Repository, showing the hierarchy of folders leading to your current folder.
 You can select it to go back to a specific folder within the hierarchy.

     ![](images/breadcrumbs.png){align="left"}

 - **Refresh**: Updates the Repository to reflect the latest changes.
-- **Upload Assets**: Allows to upload assets directly to the current folder, as highlighted in the breadcrumb.
+- **Upload Assets**: Allows to upload assets directly to the current folder, as highlighted in the breadcrumbs.
 - **New**: Enables the creation of new topics, maps, and folders inside the current folder as highlighted in the breadcrumbs.
 - **AI Assistant**: A powerful, AI-driven tool designed to enhance your productivity through smart help features.
 The [AI Assistant](./ai-assistant.md) feature is currently only available for Adobe Experience Manager as Cloud Service.
 - **More actions**: Provides access to additional options.
 Selecting this button opens a menu with the following options: